kennylevinsen/gocnc/README.md

 Features
 ====

-* Optimization (Route grouping, for example.
+* Optimization (Path grouping, vector optimization, lift speed, ....
 All configurable with command-line parameters)
 * Simple gcode output (Handles arcs and canned cycles internally, outputting only G0 and G1 for moves, and a few other things, such as feedrate mode)
 * Manual tool-changes (Moves to a configurable position, turns off spindle of possible and waits for user-entry of new tool-length to compensate for in the rest of the program)
 * Manual spindle and coolant control prompts (configurable)